cyberbotics/urdf2webots/README.md

   - **--init-pos=JointPositions**: Set the initial positions of your robot joints.
 Example: `--init-pos="[1.2, 0.5, -1.5]"` would set the first 3 joints of your robot to the specified values, and leave the rest with their default value.
   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).

+> In case of a conversion from a URDF content string, it is easier to do it in [Python](#in-your-python-code).

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
 It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >